-The Internet has made things more immediate – our attention spans are shorter, and as a result writing for the web simply has to work differently to traditional print mediums.
+The Internet has made things more immediate – our attention spans are shorter, and, as a result, writing for the web has to work differently to traditional print mediums.

-It’s not about what you’re saying, but how you present it for an online reader.
-When you write for the web, it’s about getting your message across in a more concise and engaging way.
-And our one-day course will give you all the tools to do precisely that!
+When you write for the web, it’s not about what you write, but how you present it.
+That is, you need to get your message across in a more concise and engaging way.
+This one-day Writing for Web and Mobile course – taught by industry professional Grant Doyle – will give you all the tools to do precisely that!

-- How to write concisely while focusing on useability and ‘scannability’.
+- How to write concisely while focusing on usability and ‘scannability’.

 - How your readers engage with web content.

 - Why ‘print writing’ conventions don’t always work online, and what to do about it with confidence and clarity.

 - Style guides and why you need them.

 FREQUENTLY ASKED QUESTIONS